zhengli97/DM-KD/README.md

 Note that the pretrained teacher models are also available at torchvision.
 You can also download the pretrained models from the [official website](https://pytorch.org/vision/main/models.html).

-4. Training on ImageNet-1K: Run the script:
+4. Training on 200K synthesized ImageNet-1K dataset: Run the script:
 ```
 sh scripts/imagenet_distill.sh
 ```